bowman2001/perplexdoc/content/doc/attribute/clear/index.md

 weight: 380
 ---

-Sometimes we don’t want the text to float around an embedded element anymore.
+Sometimes we want the text to stop floating around an embedded element.
+Then we have to place a good ol’ `.clear` attribute.
 {.p-first}
 <!--more-->